ctrly4sh/AI-ML-DL/README.md

 # python_learning
-This my first python mini project , it is not styled this used wikipedia lib , which can be installed using :
+This my first python mini project , it is not styled yet , this uses wikipedia lib , which can be installed using :
 => pip install wikipedia [pip is needed to be installed ]

 This simply takes a input and return the related content from the